dy-sh/ue-marketplace-automation/readme.md

 How to use:

 Create project with name `Temp`.
-It will be used for downloading assets.
-Assets will be added to this project.
+Assets will be added to this project when downloading.
-You can override project name in `add_to_project\temp_project_name.png` file.
+You can override the project name in the `add_to_project\temp_project_name.png` file.
-Make screenshot of title on project selection window.
+Take a screenshot of the title in the project selection window and save it in this file.
-This project must be visible in the list, when `Show all projects` checkbox selected
-in the `Select the Project to Add the Asset to` window.
+The project should be visible in the list if the `Show all projects` checkbox is selected in the `Select the Project to Add the Asset to` window
-Use name staring from `A` if you have many projects.
+(use the project name with the letter `A` if you have many projects.

-- Open Epic Launcher
+- Open the Epic Games Launcher
-- Switch it to English language (if not switched yet)
+- Switch it to English (if another language is used)
-- Go to `Unreal Engine` tab
+- Go to the `Unreal Engine` tab
-- Go To `Library` tab
+- Go To the `Library` tab
-- Select categories, or use search filter
+- Select asset categories or use the search filter in the `Vault` section
-- If assets `Install to Engine`/`Add to Project`/`Create Project` buttons on the screen,
+- If the `Install to Engine`/`Add to Project`/`Create Project` buttons appear on the screen,
 run the script (`python download.py`) and just wait

+The script will control the cursor and download one asset after another.
+It will automatically recognize the asset type and perform all the necessary actions.
-- Is something goes wrong, to stop the script, press `Win+M` (or any other hotkey to hide launcher from the screen)
+If something goes wrong to stop the script, press `Win + M` (or any other hotkey to hide the launcher from the screen).

-Assets will be downloaded to `C:\ProgramData\Epic\EpicGamesLauncher\VaultCache folder`.
+Assets will be downloaded to the `C:\ProgramData\Epic\EpicGamesLauncher\VaultCache folder` folder.
-All engine plugins will be downloaded to `C:\Program Files\Epic Games\UE_5.0\Engine\Plugins\Marketplace`
+Engine plugins will be downloaded to the `C:\Program Files\Epic Games\UE_5.0\Engine\Plugins\Marketplace` folder
-and manifests in `C:\Program Files\Epic Games\UE_5.0\.egstore`.
+and their manifests to the `C:\Program Files\Epic Games\[EngineVersion]\.egstore` folder.
-Clean these folders if you want to delete all downloaded cache.
+Clear these folders if you want to delete the entire downloaded cache.
-You must save only the oldest (and largest) `.manifest` and same name `.mancpn`
+You should save only the oldest (and largest) `.manifest` and same named `.mancpn` file
 in the `\.egstore` folder (this is the engine's own manifest).

 ### archive.py

-This script will get all the downloaded assets from Epic Games Launcher cache folder and archive them to `.7z` archives.
+This script will get all downloaded assets from the Epic Games Launcher cache folder
+and archive them into `.7z` archives.
-Next, it will download `.html` from the Marketplace web-site and save it near the archive.
+Then it will download `.html` page from the Marketplace web-site and save it next to the archive.
-It takes two arguments: input and output folder.
+It takes two arguments: an input and an output folder.

 Example: